-- a. is readily accessible; - b. is located so that a person using the device can see the lights or the areas controlled by the switch, or so that the area being illuminated is annunciated; - c. is manually operated; - allows the lighting to remain on for no more than 2 hours when an over-ride is initiated; and - controls an area not exceeding 5,000 ft2 or 5% of footprint for footprints over 100,000 ft2, whichever is greater.
+a. is readily accessible;

+b. is located so that a person using the device can see the lights or the areas controlled by the switch, or so that the area being illuminated is annunciated;

+c. is manually operated;

+d. allows the lighting to remain on for no more than 2 hours when an over-ride is initiated; and e. controls an area not exceeding $5,000 \text{ ft}^2 \text{ or } 5\% \text{ of}$ footprint for footprints over 100,000 ft, whichever is greater.

-SECTION 1520 -- PRESCRIPTIVE LIGHTING OPTION
+SECTION 1520 - PRESCRIPTIVE LIGHTING OPTION

-1521 Prescriptive Interior Lighting Requirements: Spaces for which the Unit Lighting Power Allowance in Table 15-1 is 0.80 W/ft2 or greater may use unlimited numbers of lighting fixtures and lighting energy, provided that the installed lighting fixtures are one- or two-lamp (hut not three- or more lamp) non-lensed, fluorescent fixtures fitted with type T-5, T-6, T-8 or PL type lamps from 5 to 50 watts and electronic ballasts.
+1521 Prescriptive Interior Lighting Requirements: Spaces for which the Unit Lighting Power Allowance in Table 15-1 is 0.80 W/ft or greater may use unlimited numbers of lighting fixtures and lighting energy, provided that the installed lighting fixtures are one- or two-lamp (but not three- or more lamp) non-lensed, fluorescent fixtures fitted with type T-5, T-6, T-8 or PL type lamps from 5 to 50 watts and electronic ballasts.

-Exception: Up to a total of 5% of installed lighting fixtures need not be ballasted and may use any type of lamp.
+EXCEPTION: Up to a total of 5% of installed lighting fixtures need not be ballasted and may use any type of lamp.